All Products

-Hologres is a one-stop real-time data warehouse engine that is compatible with the PostgreSQL protocol.
-It supports real-time writes, updates, and analysis of massive amounts of data.
-Hologres handles both Online Analytical Processing (OLAP) and ad hoc analysis on petabytes of data.
-It also supports online data services with high concurrency and low latency.
-This topic describes how to perform stress tests for data writes, updates, and point queries in Hologres and provides the results.
+Hologres is a real-time data warehouse engine compatible with the PostgreSQL protocol.
+It supports real-time writes, updates, and Online Analytical Processing (OLAP) on petabytes of data, along with high-concurrency, low-latency online data services.

 Test scenarios